malagebidi/Focus-Filter/README.md

 ## 💡 Motivation
 Over the years, the internet has gradually evolved into an **Attention Economy**.
 It is not just about addictive recommendation feeds; cluttered interfaces and superfluous design elements also scatter our focus and overwhelm our vision.

-**Focus Filter** originated as my personal collection of rules built over years of daily use.
-I am now open-sourcing it to invite community collaboration.
-We believe **tools should serve users, not consume them**.
-By stripping away the visual noise, we can restore the web to a place you *actively* explore.
+Focus Filter originated as my personal collection of rules built over years of daily use, and now I am open-sourcing it to invite community collaboration.

 ## ⚙️ How to Use
 1. Open AdGuard Settings